box/developer.box.com/pages/ai-dev-zone/index.md

 <Tile type="leaflet" title="Developer guides" href="/guides/box-ai/">

-Browse the guides to learn how to use Box AI Platform API.
+Browse the guides to learn how to use Box AI API.

 </Tile>